NETWAYS/ansible-collection-elasticstack/docs/pipelines.md

     output: syslog_out
 ```

+You can add a `version` attribute to your pipeline.
+It defaults to `main`.
+You can use every string, [Ansibles git](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/git_module.html) module accepts.

 ## Custom pipelines ##

 If you have other ways of putting pipeline code into the correct directories, you can just skip the `source` option.